Hamas has perpetrated a depraved pogrom

 In the wake of the attack, there have been demonstrations and statements both in support of and against Hamas.
 While some countries, including members of the European Union, have suspended funding to Palestine, others have continued to propagate the narrative that Israel is the aggressor.
 It is worth noting that Israel has always extended a hand of compassion, even to its enemies.
 The daughter of Ismail Haniya, the head of Hamas, received medical treatment in an Israeli hospital, free of charge.

-As Israel prepares for a significant counterattack, the world watches with bated breath.
+As Israel moves ahead for a significant counterattack, the world watches with bated breath.
 The actions taken in the coming days will not only determine the future of Israel but could also set a precedent for how democracies respond to acts of terrorism.

 For latest updates and news follow BLiTZ on Google News, Blitz Hindi, YouTube, Facebook, and also on Twitter.